chiggachiggayeah/weatherman/weatherman.md

 "This is bigger than that.
 We can save the rule.
 We can rule the world.
 Finally bring peace.
 Bring the government's of the world to heel."

 "That's enough Dexter."
 A woman stood in the doorway leading out into a sickly, florescent hall with five others.
-Two of them were dressed in suits with their hair slicked back like they'd just gotten off of actual news programs elsewhere.
+Two of them were dressed in suits with their hair slicked back like they'd just gotten off of an actual news programs elsewhere.
 The woman was wearing a cardigan and a floral skirt and she had on thick cat-eyed glasses.
 Oslo could almost smell her tiny menagerie of felines breezing into the room on a convective air current.
-Aside from the two men who in suits there was a third suit.
+Aside from the two men in suits there was a third suit.
 He was wearing his differently from the other two, his suit lacking any atom of professionalism.
 The lapels flared wide and his undershirt was unbuttoned all the way down to the pendant -- a crown -- hanging from a gold necklace so brittle it might break any second.
 Oslo just knew his name was Vinny. *It had to be.* The last guy had just touched down after a long vacation, from the looks of it.
 His shirt was all pineapples, palm trees, and coconuts with a toucan or parrot thrown in here and there for good measure.

 "He's so overzealous," continued the woman in the cardigan, the cat-smell becoming actually oppressive, hurting Oslo's nose.
 "Evelyn," she said, walking over and extending her hand.
 Initially she was insulted and confused that Oslo wouldn't at least shake her hand and keep things cordial, when she was being so cordial -- her involvement with his capture notwithstanding.
 Oslo nodded to his hands, wrapped in mounds of duct tape, up against the arm rests.
 Her eyes rolled as she was about to say something she'd probably said a hundred times before.
 "Cheese and rice Dexter!
 This isn't *CSI*, or something.
 He's not a hostage!
 He's a friend!"